smartcontractkit/chainlink-sui/documentation/relayer/pointer-tags-in-cr.md

 **Breaking down the pointer tag components:**
 - `Module: "counter"` - Module name
 - `PointerName: "CounterPointer"` - Pointer object type
-- `FieldName: "counter_object_id"` - Field in CounterPointer containing the parent object ID
 - `DerivationKey: "Counter"` - Derivation key to derive the Counter child object from the parent
+- Field name is automatically looked up from `common.PointerConfigs` ("counter_object_id" for CounterPointer)

 > __IMPORTANT__: the pointer object MUST be owned by the contract.